Willard "Digger" Barnes: Character biography

 Digger wandered across the country for years after he lost Ellie to Jock, although he still did business deals with Jock regarding their oil ventures for a few more years.
 Even as late as 1939, Jock and Digger both signed a deal to share the profits of Ewing 23 between themselves and their heirs in perpetuity.
 However, when Ewing 6 came in, Jock put the field in his name only, to prevent Digger from gambling and drinking his half away.
 Digger was furious and he claimed that Jock had stolen the wells for himself, ending their friendship and business relationship.
 While Digger was known for his liking of alcohol even when he was still on good terms with Jock, it was in the years following his fallout with Jock that Digger's wandering and drinking worsened considerably, causing the alcoholic troubles that would end his life many decades later, although he would have some periods of sobriety in between.

 After World War II, Digger married a teenager named Rebecca Blake, with whom he had four children: Tyler, Cliff, Catherine and Pamela.
 Tyler and Catherine both died in infancy.
-It was a mostly volatile marriage, due to Digger's bitterness at the Ewings, his heavy drinking and the pain caused by the deaths of Tyler and Catherine.
+It was a mostly troubled marriage, due to Digger's bitterness at the Ewings, his heavy drinking, and the pain caused by the deaths of Tyler and Catherine.
 Digger and Rebecca divorced shortly afterwards.
 Digger became a single father who raised Cliff and Pam with the help of his sister, Maggie.

 In 1979, after a dizzy spell, Cliff took Digger to the doctor, and Digger was diagnosed with neurofibromatosis, an inherited genetic condition that is passed down from parent to child, and is a potentially deadly risk, to young babies in particular.
-The neurofibromatosis was very likely responsible for the premature deaths of Digger's children, Tyler and Catherine, both of whom died before they reached their first birthday.
-At the time of the diagnosis, there was a strong possibility that Cliff was the biological father of baby John Ross Ewing III, who was the son of J.R.
-Ewing's wife, Sue Ellen Ewing, and there were fears for the health of John Ross from Cliff, who wanted to talk to Sue Ellen.
+The neurofibromatosis was very likely responsible for the premature deaths of Tyler and Catherine, both of whom died before they reached their first birthday.
+At the time of the diagnosis, there was a strong possibility that Cliff was the biological father of baby John Ross, who was the son of J. R.'s wife, Sue Ellen, and there were fears for the health of John Ross from Cliff, who wanted to talk to Sue Ellen.
 At Pam's urging, they decided not to say anything, to discreetly take John Ross for tests, and to keep a close eye on the situation.
-Despite the probability odds, tests later confirmed that J.R. was the biological father of baby John Ross, rather than Cliff.
+Despite the probability odds, tests later confirmed that J. R. was the biological father of baby John Ross, rather than Cliff.